-- Dr. Devin P. Dennie - Science Communicator, Author, Geologist and Co-Creator of the EveryDay Earth
+- Dr. Devin P. Dennie - Geologist, Science Communicator and Author, and Executive Producer/Co-Creator of EveryDay Earth

 How do I use EveryDay Earth with NGSS or Oklahoma Science Standards and Requirements?

-This matrix contains mapping of ESS standards and how they appear in the program.
+This standards alignment page contains a mapping of ESS standards and how they appear in the program.
 Green Boxes indicate sections which cover primary learning goals for that grade and standard.
 Yellow are somewhat additive, and red are to be used supplemental only.
 Grey boxes may indicate material is not provided.

 No events found in the current date range.

-Examples of Ways to Use EveryDay Earth in your Classroom
+Video Examples - Teaching EveryDay Earth in your Classroom

 Please watch the video provided in the course "Introduction to EveryDay Earth" to see an video example of how EveryDay Earth can be used in the classroom setting.
 As taught by Co-Creator, Dr. Devin Dennie.